erancha/ms-teams-transcripts-embeddings-public/readme.md

 1. **Register Webhook**:

-   One-time webhook setup with Microsoft Graph: Create a subscription in Microsoft Graph API to receive transcript notifications
+   One-time webhook setup with Microsoft Graph: Create a subscription in Microsoft Graph API to receive transcript notifications.
+Only one active subscription is needed - the script will check for existing subscriptions before creating a new one.

    [scripts/setup/webhook.ps1](scripts/setup/webhook.ps1)